tqa24/local_ai_ocr/README_en.md

 ## Troubleshooting

-- If you encounter GPU-related errors, use `run_cpu-only.bat` instead of `run.bat` so the software won't use the GPU.
+- If you encounter GPU-related errors, use `run_wlog.cmd` to view error logs, or use `run_cpu-only.cmd` so the software won't use the GPU.

 - "`Markdown Document (keep formatting)`" doesn't output anything: try using "`Free OCR`" mode.